rofrba/openshift-monitoring/Prometheus/README.md

 `oc new-app -f template.yaml`

 #### OPTIONAL: You can add PV for persist metrics.
-Mount the PV on path  /prometheus
+In this case, mount the PV on path  /prometheus